 Here I am in glorious Antigua, Guatemala.
 I have come to Central America to learn Spanish and experience Semana Santa, Easter in this Technicolor land.
 It is the biggest Easter celebration in the world, begun after the Spanish overtook these lands.
 The procesiones (processions) and valaciones (holy vigils) have been occurring since the mid 1500s.
-The procesiones have 7000 pound floats that shudder and lurch through the streets with 60 men, women or children carrying them on their shoulders for 10 to 12 hours.
+The procesiones have 7000 pound floats that shudder and lurch through the streets with 60 men, women, or children carrying them on their shoulders for 10 to 12 hours.
 These devotees all wear purple robes until good Friday when they change to black.
 A corporeal representation of the weight of responsibility and honor necessary to properly eulogize Senor Sepultado, the crucified Christ.

-As I write they are broadcasting Christ in his coffin being paraded through a church.
+As I write this they are broadcasting Christ in his coffin being paraded through a church.
 This is a big deal here.
 I do not in any way mean to minimize colonialism, destruction of indigenous culture, or the violations done by organized religion, but I also wonder where true devotion and love for Jesus and Mary fits into all of the injustices.
 Beatrex Quntanna spoke of an astrological event over the next 8 years where we are to heal the heart of the world religions.
-I am holding onto that, the beauty, the sincerity, the humility of honoring something beyond ourselves, the great grace within the Mystery.
+I am holding onto that, the beauty, the sincerity, the humility of honoring something beyond ourselves, the greater grace within the Mystery.

 How do we get any better than all of that?
 Well, there are the alfombras, the mandala like carpets that are spread over the nubby cobblestone streets for the processions to stagger over.
 These rainbow carpets are made of colored sawdust, flowers, plants, candles, food, bottle caps…anything that may make a powerful statement to the beauty of Christ´s sacrifice.
 And they change them out every day!